Channels with Markov Synchronization Errors: Information Stability and Capacity Bounds: Proofs of the Main Theorems

-Below, we will omit index $_n$ and write $l,k,g$, and $G$, meaning that they depend on $n$ by \eqref{eq:kl}.
+Below, we will omit index $_n$ and write $l$, $k$, $g$, meaning that they depend on $n$ by \eqref{eq:kl}.

+Note that the channel $\oV_n$ gives to the receiver all the information that channel $V_n$ gives, plus the boundaries of $l$- and $k$-blocks.
+For simplicity of notation, we assume that the last $r_n=n-g_n(k_n+l_n) \in O(\sqrt{n})$ input bits are ignored\footnote{Technically, the last $r_n$-block can be erased by an additional function, and the log-size of the inverse image of that function would be $\sim \log |\mY|^{Ar_n}\sim Ar_n$, which is $o(n)$.
+By Proposition~\ref{p:invimage}, such a function does not change the $\bfS$ property.}.

-Note that in the case of channel $\oV_n$ the receiver knows all the information that is here in the case of channel $V_n$ plus the boundaries of $l$- and $k$-blocks.
-This means that channel $V_n$ can be represented as a pipeline of channel $\oV_n$ and merging function $\bg_{G}$, which merges $G$ vectors into one, i.e., $V_n=\bg_{G}(\oV_n)$ (see \eqref{eq:fw} in the Appendix for the formal definition of a function of a channel/channel sequence).
+Thus, the channel $V_n$ can be represented as a pipeline of the channel $\oV_n$ and the merging function $\bg_{2g}$, which merges $2g$ vectors into one, i.e., $V_n=\bg_{2g}(\oV_n)$ (see \eqref{eq:fw} in the Appendix for the formal definition of a function of a channel/channel sequence).